 - ½ to 1 jalapeno pepper, sliced in half (optional)

-- Heat olive oil in a saucepan over medium heat.
-Add diced tomatoes, ginger, and jalapeno halves and cook 2-3 minutes, stirring occasionally.
+- Heat oil in a saucepan over medium heat.
+Add diced tomato, ginger, and (optional) jalapeno halves.
+Cook 2-3 minutes, stirring occasionally.

 Keywords: curry, entree, skillet, plant-based, vegetarian, vegan, lentils, pulses